 Ingredients

-- 1.2 litres plant milk preferably a nice creamy one such as oat or soya milk
+- 1.2 litres plant-based milk [preferably a nice creamy one such as oat or soya milk]

-- 70 grams sugar such as granulated, caster, maple, date syrup etc. The exact amount of sweetener is personal preference so use less or more as desired.
+- 70 grams granulated sugar [The exact amount of sweetener is personal preference so use less or more as desired]

 Instructions

-- Pour the plant milk into the pot and over a low heat warm the milk until its hot but not bubbling.
-Stir frequently.
+- Pour the plant-based milk into the pot and over a low heat warm the milk until it's hot but not bubbling.
+Stir frequently - don't leave the pot as the milk may quickly scald.1.2 litres plant-based milk

-- Once the milk is hot sprinkle the semolina over the milk and mix well to incorporate.
-If any lumps appear just break these up with the back of the spoon.
+- Once the milk is hot sprinkle the semolina over the milk and mix well to incorporate with a balloon whisk or similar.
+If any lumps appear just break these up with the back of a mixing spoon.100 grams semolina pudding powder

-- Keep stirring and bring the pudding to a gently bubble.
+- Keep stirring and bring the pudding to a gently boil.

-- Once off the heat semolina pudding will continue to thicken so if its not thick enough just sit off the heat for a few minutes.
+- Once off the heat the semolina pudding will continue to thicken so if it's not thick enough after cooking just sit it off the heat for a few minutes or ladle it into serving bowls and it will continue to thicken.

 Notes